RTIInternational/biocloud_docker_tools/healthomics_tools/v1.0/README.md

 | storage_capacity | `1-10000` (GB) | `2000` | No |
 | log_level | `OFF`, `FATAL`, `ERROR`, `ALL` | `ALL` | No |
 | retention_mode | `RETAIN`, `REMOVE` | `RETAIN` | No |

+### Notes
+- Credential selection priority: if `aws_profile` is provided, the profile will be used; else if both `aws_access_key_id` and `aws_secret_access_key` are provided, those (and `aws_session_token` if present) will be used; otherwise the default boto3 credential provider chain is used (environment variables, shared credentials file, or instance/task role).
+- This means you can omit explicit keys and rely on `--aws_profile` or the AWS environment/instance role when running the container.